miku/esbulk/README.md

 Your index will be in an inconsistent state, since there is no transactional bracket around the indexing process.

-However, using defaults (parallism: number of cores) on a single node setup will just work.
+However, using defaults (parallelism: number of cores) on a single node setup will just work.
 For larger clusters, increase the number of workers until you see full CPU utilization.
 After that, more workers won't buy any more speed.